18 December 2012

 Meanwhile Lady Viola (Gwyneth Paltrow), a spirited young theatre-goer, finds herself pledged by her father to be married to someone she barely knows (Colin Firth as a rather unappealing suitor, Lord Wessex).
 Viola dresses up as a young boy and auditions for one of Shakespeare's plays... something that would have been quite shocking at the time.
 Even more shocking for an upper-class lady, she falls in love with Will and a passionate affair begins... alongside rehearsals for the new play which he is writing.
 It started out as 'Romeo and Ethel the Pirate's Daughter' but gradually changes as his affair progresses.

 There humour is understated but undoubtedly there, making me smile several times.
-There's inevitably some hot-blooded romance although nothing actually explicit; we didn't notice any seriously bad language at all.
-The UK rating of 15 seems about right although I wouldn't have been surprised if it were only 12; the more prudish US censors have set it at R (18).
-I'd have thought this would be a good way for teenagers struggling with Shakespeare at high school to see him as a real person in context, and understand a little more of the way that his plays were written and acted.
+There's inevitably some hot-blooded romance and some very raunchy scenes, although nothing actually explicit.
+We didn't notice any seriously bad language at all.
+The UK rating of 15 seems about right; the more prudish US censors have set it at R (18).
+I'd have thought this would be a good way for teenagers struggling with Shakespeare at high school to see him as a real person in context, and understand a little more of the way that his plays might have been written and acted.

 The production is lavishly done with wonderful settings and costumes, the whole being a very enjoyable film which well deserved its many awards.
 We watched one of the extras too, with some of the cast and writers talking about the way the film was made - very interesting.